Curriculum Vitae

 - 5. Dec.2020-Mar.2023: Post-doctoral Research follow, Research Center on Ethnical, Legal and Social Issues, Osaka University

 - 6. Apr.
-2023-now: Specially appointed assistant professor, Research Center on Ethnical, Legal and Social Issues, Osaka University
+2023-Mar.2024: Specially appointed assistant professor, Research Center on Ethnical, Legal and Social Issues, Osaka University

 Field-works and other research experiences